adiezrob/Easy-3D-Models/README.md

 If you need to use links, here's an example:

 The data source would be free 3D models of objects from the internet.
-To create this with the AI methods we have today I imagine we would have to use OpenAI's DALL-E to create images from text and feed its output to an AI method that creates 3D models of 2D images.
+To create this with the AI methods we have today I imagine we could use OpenAI's DALL-E to create images from text and feed its output to an AI method that creates 3D models of 2D images such as Nvidia's DIB-R.

 In the future, maybe this could be changed and the method could directly make the models without having to create the images first.
 But that is the only way I could imagine this existing in the next few years.